 Firehouse Subs provides office facilities as well as accounting assistance to the Foundation at no charge.
-These in-kind donations are recorded at their estimated fair value of \$7,400 as revenues and expenses in the Statements of Activities for the years ended December 31, 2018 and 2017, respectively.
+These in-kind donations are recorded at their estimated fair value of \$7,400 as revenues and expenses in the Statements of Activities for the years ended December 31, 2019 and 2018, respectively.

 Firehouse of America, LLC ("FOA") is in the business of franchising Firehouse Subs branded restaurants.
-FOA conducted a sales promotion for the years ended December 31, 2018 and 2017, whereby FOA donated to the Foundation a sum equivalent to 0.13% of all gross sales generated during the fiscal years 2017 and 2018.
+FOA conducted a sales promotion for the years ended December 31, 2019 and 2018, whereby FOA donated to the Foundation a sum equivalent to 0.11% of all gross sales generated during the fiscal years 2018 and 2019.
 Based upon past sales revenue from the restaurants, the donation amount was a minimum guaranteed annual donation of \$1,000,000.
-The donation is restricted for life-saving equipment to first responders. \$1,000,000 was contributed to the Foundation in 2018 and 2017 and was recorded in the with donor restrictions classification.
+The donation is restricted for life-saving equipment to first responders. \$1,000,000 was contributed to the Foundation in 2019 and 2018 and was recorded with donor restrictions classification.